-This DIY faux flower clutch is such an easy project to capture those spring vibes – even if “spring” means “slightly less snow” where you live.
-But although you might think this floral craft project is inspired by the season, it’s actually inspired by an old television favorite that’s getting a reboot… Trading Spaces!
+You might think this floral craft project is inspired by the season, it’s actually inspired by an old television favorite that’s getting a reboot… Trading Spaces!
 I still vividly remember the bathroom Hildi did, with 7000 fake flowers stapled to the walls!
 I remember being wowed by how epic that was – while struggling to comprehend how you clean a room with faux flower walls.
-Although fake flowers and faux plants have worked their way back into contemporary decor (really), save for a couple exceptions (my DIY felted wool faux billy buttons and my recent DIY faux potted plant Anthro knock off ornament), I don’t really have much in the way of faux…
+Although fake flowers and faux plants have worked their way back into contemporary decor (really), save for a couple exceptions (my DIY felted wool faux billy buttons and my recent DIY faux potted plant Anthro knock off ornament), I don’t really have much in the way of faux… until now!
+This DIY floral purse has made me fall in love with faux blooms.

-But I really love the look of so many faux flowers en masse because they start to look less like flowers and more sculptural.
+I really love the look of so many faux flowers en masse, because they start to look less floral and more sculptural.

-Channeling Hildi’s wild faux flower room (and also that equally incredible flower power jacket from Studio DIY), I set my sights on giving a bland, faux leather purse from the 1980s a bold look on a much smaller scale.
+Channelling Hildi’s wild faux flower room (and also that equally incredible flower power jacket from Studio DIY), I set my sights on giving a bland, faux leather purse from the 1980s a bold look on a much smaller scale.
+Here you can see the before, it was a pale grey 1980s crossbody bag.

 This vinyl purse belonged to my grandmother, who was selling it at a yard sale for $3 but I scooped it up, knowing it would be the perfect starting point for making a DIY faux flower clutch.